cdeln/doctest/CONTRIBUTING.md

 Once the bug report is proper, it will be marked as `type/bug` and considered for fixing.
 If you decide to fix it, make a note in the issue and proceed to make a [pull requests](#pull-request).

+To further categorize the type of feature to streamline triaging, it might be marked as

+- `category/sanitization`: Related to issues with ASAN, UBSAN and Valgrind.
+- `category/static-analysis`: Related to issues with static analysis tools such as the Clang Static Analyzer (used by clang-tidy).

 ## Feature proposals
 Do you have an idea on how to make an improvement to the project?
 Awesome!
 There are many ways to improve it, such as writing documentation, adding tests, or proposing new library features.